sivaprasath2507-a11y/sivaprasath2507-a11y/README.md

 👋 Welcome.

-Systems fail.
-Failures teach.
-Learning builds solutions.

-This repository is built from that mindset.
+Systems fail...> Failures teach...>> Learning builds solutions...>>> This repository is built from that mindset.